Andrew Porwancher

 -

 A native of Princeton, Andrew Porwancher earned degrees from Brown and Northwestern before completing his PhD in history at Cambridge.
-Currently he serves as a Professor of Constitutional History and Director of Graduate Studies at SCETL.
+Currently he serves as a Professor of History at SCETL.

 His books include The Jewish World of Alexander Hamilton (Princeton University Press, 2021), winner of the Journal of the American Revolution Book-of-the-Year Award; and The Devil Himself (Oxford University Press, 2016), which was adapted for the stage at Dublin’s historic Smock Alley Theatre.
 Porwancher’s fifth book is entitled American Maccabee: Theodore Roosevelt and the Jews (Princeton University Press, 2025).